Fran Harris: Basketball career

+Since 2024, Harris has been the primary color commentator and basketball analyst for Dallas Wings local television broadcasts, paired with play-by-play announcer Ron Thulin.

 Other career activities

 Harris hosted the transformational makeover show, Home Rules on HGTV, in which Harris helped redesign the interiors of people's homes.

 Harris has been coaching since she was a teenager and has been a fitness advocate since college.
 Since retiring from the WNBA, Harris has appeared as a fitness and life coach on many television shows.
 She produced and hosted her own reality show, America's Fitness Show, which aired in Austin, Texas.

 In 2011, Harris bested over 15,000 candidates to be named Good Morning America's Advice Guru Runner-up.
 That same year, Harris was one of eleven contestants appearing on the NBC competitive reality television series America's Next Great Restaurant, in which aspiring restaurateurs pitch their concepts for a fast casual restaurant chain.

 In 2021, Harris appeared on ABC's Shark Tank to pitch her sports drink "Electra."